Iowa Field Guides

 Visual Art

 You may submit any type of visual art for consideration, but we are most interested in drawings, sketches, maps, and linocuts.
-When possible, please submit .jpeg files of your artwork, with at least 300 PPI resolution.
+When possible, please submit .jpeg or .pdf files of your artwork, with at least 300 PPI resolution.

 Field guides will be printed in black & white.
 Page dimensions will be approximately 4.5x7 inches (WxH).